OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 Step 12.
 Enable Hosts
 ================================================================================

-Enable all hosts, disabled in step 2.
+Enable all Hosts, disabled in step 2.

-.. important:: Due to new monitoring system, the firewall of the frontend (if enabled) must allow TCP and UDP packages incoming from the hosts on port 4124.
+.. important:: Due to the new monitoring system, the firewall of the Front-end (if enabled) must allow TCP and UDP packages incoming from the Hosts on port 4124.

-After following all the steps, please review corresponding guide:
+After following all the steps, please review the corresponding guide:

 .. toctree::
    :maxdepth: 1